twodogmeimei/my-reading/management/strategic-doing.md

 - It forms around a set of assets, or resources.
 These assets might take many forms: a physical location, a particular technology, even an intangible set of ideas that people hold in common.
 We often call this set of assets the hub of the network.
 - There is usually a set of people who are particularly closely related to the hub.
 They may be the people who formed the initial network.
 Communication is easiest within this core, particularly if they are geographically in the same location.
 - There are other people who are more loosely connected.
 They may not even be connected to the hub directly, but rather connected through someone else.
 It's challenging to get a message to all of these people, particularly those on the periphery.
 - The network is never static.
 There may be people who start off in the core but then become less connected, while there may be other people who become more deeply involved over time.
-The boundary dividing who is “in” and who is “out” of the network is a porous one.
+The boundary dividing who is "in” and who is "out” of the network is a porous one.
-- There is no “top” or “bottom” to a network.
+- There is no "top” or "bottom” to a network.
 There is no one individual or entity that can give directions for the members to carry out.

 **Kinds of Networks**